covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/ArticlePropertyList/Properties/ARTICLE_FILTER_FINENESS Property.md

 Remarks

 Ability of a filter to retain particles of a certain size.
-The value is given in micrometers (Âµm) and indicates the maximum diameter of particles and suspended matter which are just let through by a filter irrespective of the type of filter material.
+The value is given in micrometers (µm) and indicates the maximum diameter of particles and suspended matter which are just let through by a filter irrespective of the type of filter material.